 For many people Krabi is the ideal picture-postcard Thai destination, without the attendant hordes of tourists.
 Gorgeous scenery abounds, both above and below water.
-Here you can enjoy diving in the Phi Phi Islands, at Phuket's Shark Point, as well as the local dive sites; over 25 spots all-in-all.
+Here you can enjoy resort diving in the Phi Phi Islands, at Phuket's Shark Point, as well as the local dive sites; over 25 spots all-in-all.
+[More information on these dive sites: Krabi].

 There are 7 islands dotted around the area, all of which play host to colourful and varied scuba diving with fish and coral diversity as good as you will find anywhere in the southern Thailand.
 Their proximity to shore allows you to enjoy a dive trip in the morning and make it back in good time to spend the rest of the day with your family or friends.
 The absence of liveaboards and boats from other provinces means the sites will always be less crowded than elsewhere in the region.